Maker: labeled Richard Meares (British, London 1647–1725 London)

-This instrument bears the label of the celebrated Richard Meares of St. Paul's Churchyard, London, which was renowned as a center for viol making.
-However, the label reveals only one part of a probable narrative that illustrates the intricacies of trade and succession in the musical instrument making business.
-Stylistic and structural features of this instrument, such as its thin purfling and geometrically patterned ribs, suggest that it was most likely made in the workshop of Edward Lewis, who died before the instrument was complete.
-It is likely that Richard Meares II purchased the unfinished instrument at a sale of Lewis's effects, completed it and marked it with his father's label.
+Although the instrument bears the label of the celebrated Richard Meares of St. Paul's Churchyard, London, which was renowned as a center for violin making, the label reveals only one part of a probable narrative that illustrates the intricacies of trade and succession in the musical instrument making business.
+Stylistic and structural features of this instrument such as its thin purfling and geometrically patterned ribs, suggest that it was most likely made in the workshop of Edward Lewis, who died before the instrument was completed.
+It is likely that Richard Meares II purchased the unfinished older instrument at a sale of Lewis's effects, completed it and marked it with his father's label.
+The outstanding workmanship of the viol and the richness of the decoration point to a well-to-do customer.
+The dating of the instrument has been determined from dendrochronology of the carved-out two-part belly, which established 1672 and 1673 as the youngest growth rings.
+The earliest possible manufacturing date of the instrument is about 1677.
 Despite the ambiguity surrounding its authorship, scholarship has demonstrated that it is an important example of early eighteenth-century English viol making.